 Ask questions to BigQuery and get instant answers through Data QnA

-Today, we’re announcing Data QnA, a natural language interface for analytics on BigQuery data, now in private alpha.
+Today, we’re announcing Data QnA, a natural language interface for analytics on BigQuery data.
 Data QnA helps enable your business users to get answers to their analytical queries through natural language questions, without burdening business intelligence (BI) teams.
 This means that a business user like a sales manager can simply ask a question on their company’s dataset, and get results back that same way.

 In most enterprises, when business users need data, they request a dashboard or report from the BI team, and it can take days, or even weeks, for the already overloaded team to respond.
 When the users get those answers, they are often not able to get an answer to the next question, as that would require yet another report.
 Self-service access to analytics when users need it, without requiring deep technical knowledge, can improve productivity and business outcomes dramatically.
 With the help of Data QnA, you’re able to put BigQuery data right in front of the user, in the context of their business workflows.

 “With Data QnA, Google Cloud is making a long term play at democratizing data insights for non-technical users,” said Mike Leone, Senior Analyst, ESG.
 “This self-service model will not only speed up the pace of innovation and digital transformation for businesses, but also help optimize overhead costs by saving valuable time and increasing the productivity of BI teams.”

 “At Veolia, we were taking weeks responding to ad hoc analytics requests from our business partners.
 This was reducing the time we could spend on higher value activities,” said Fabrice Nico, Data and Robotic Manager at Veolia.
 “We at the BI team have since enabled self-service access to BigQuery data by asking questions in natural language.
 The Google service, through Sheets and chatbots, is going to free up our time significantly, and enable our business partners to execute faster through natural language-based analytics.”